 captive to the stillness of the rocks;

 Darkness lopped off treetops,

 The dead still lay in the open field.

 The infantry cut wood,

 I walked through tangled undergrowth, I pushed the cart,

 the misery of the ages.

-Joel Spector has translated the work of Peter Huchel, Yvan Goll, and other modern German poets for over twenty years.
+Joel Spector has translated the work of Peter Huchel, Yvan Goll, and other modern German poets, for over twenty years.
 He is currently finishing a selection of Huchel’s later poetry and is at work on a translation of the poems of Johannes Bobrowski’s Wetterzeichen.
 He is a rare book and paper conservator living in Portland, Maine.
-(10/2004)
+(Updated 04/2005)